Staff & Contact Info

 Choir of Saint James

-William Smith: Responses
+William Smith: Preces and Responses

-Paul Halley: Jesu, the Very Thought of Thee
+Paul Halley: Jesu, the very thought of thee

 Franz Biebl: Ave Maria

-January 21 | 6:00 PM
+January 19 | 6:00 PM

 Classical Sundays at Six

-January 28 | 6:00 PM
+February 2 | 6:00 PM

 Classical Sundays at Six